rafasgj/fpi-project-old/docs/Contibuting.md

     And <> ...
 ```

-## Contributing Code <a id="code"/>
+## Contributing Code <span id="code"/>

 f/π development happens on Github.
 Code contributions should be
 submitted there, through merge requests.

 Your merge requests should:

-- Provide a test scenario that describe what you are trying to
+* Provide a test scenario that describe what you are trying to
 accomplish, and which inputs you will use;
-- Fix one issue and fix it well;
+* Fix one issue and fix it well;
-- Fix the issue, but do not include extraneous refactoring or code
+* Fix the issue, but do not include extraneous refactoring or code
 reformatting.
 Refactoring should be an issue on itself;
-- Have descriptive titles and descriptions;
+* Have descriptive titles and descriptions;

 Have commits that follow these rules:

-- Do not commit any code if it does not comply with [PEP8].
+* Do not commit any code if it does not comply with [PEP8].
 Run [Flake8]
 on the code to ensure it;
-- Create a description of one line with, at most, 72 characters long;
+* Create a description of one line with, at most, 72 characters long;
-- If needed you can add more lines, with no more than 72 characters
+* If needed you can add more lines, with no more than 72 characters
 each;
-- The final line of the body references the issue appropriately.
+* The final line of the body references the issue appropriately.
 If the
-commit fixes the issue, add "Fixes #<issue>";
+commit fixes the issue, add "Fixes #\<issue\>";
-- It is suggested that you use the .gitcommittemplate file, as a commit
+* It is suggested that you use the .gitcommittemplate file, as a commit
 template.

 ----